Events on Madison Streets - Neighborhood Block Party

 Complete the Neighborhood Block Party Permit Application to begin the process of reserving a residential street for your event.

 RESIDENT PETITION - all Block Party applications must be submitted with a petition signed by an adult resident/occupant of at least 75% of all residential and/or non-residential units on the street(s) for which closure is requested.

-- Paper Application - Fill out the application, bring to the Madison Parks Administration office at 210 Martin Luther King, Jr. Blvd, Room 104.
+- Paper Application - Fill out the application, mail to the Madison Parks Administration office at 210 Martin Luther King, Jr. Blvd, Room 104, Madison, WI 53703.

 - Fees - The application fee for a block party is $50.
 This fee must be submitted 14 days prior your block party.

 Phone (608) 266‑4711 or email Madison Events.